-Although minimal changes in CPU may minimize the effort to programmers, it opens up new challenges, such as deciding between host and PIM instructions, how to keep coherence among PIM devices and host processor, and how to manage communication involving both PIM units (PIM-PIM communication) or CPUs (Host-PIM communication).
+Although allowing interference in CPU's designs may minimize the effort to programmers, i.e. by allowing Instruction Set Architecture (ISA) extensions in traditional processors [2, 25], it opens up new challenges, such as deciding between host and PIM instructions at compiling time or at running time, how to keep coherence among PIM devices and host processor, and how to manage communication between different PIM units while keeping data coherence among them.

-2.1 Offloading PIM instructions
+2.1 Offloading PIM Instructions

 Two main ways of performing code offloading are highlighted in the literature: fine-grain offloading and coarse-grain offloading.
-In the former way, PIM instructions are seen as individual operations and issued one by one to fixed-function PIM logic from CPU [4, 14, 16].
-In the coarse-grain instruction offloading approach, an application can be seen as having an entire or partial PIM instruction kernel as presented in [5, 11].
-Coarse-grain approaches often have portions of code that should execute as PIM instructions surrounded with macros (like PIM-begin and PIM-end as seen in [7, 11]).
+In the former way, PIM instructions are seen as individual operations and issued one by one to fixed-function PIM logic from CPU [4, 6, 15, 17, 19, 25].
+In the coarse-grain instruction offloading approach, an application can be seen as having an entire or partial PIM instruction kernel as presented in [5, 12, 24, 29].
+Coarse-grain approaches often have portions of code that should execute as PIM instructions surrounded with macros (like PIM-begin and PIM-end as seen in [8, 12]).
 From the CPU side, when it fetches a PIM instruction, it sends the instruction's Program Counter (PC) to a free PIM core, and the assigned core begins to execute starting from this given PC.
-Later, when the PIM unit finishes its execution, the CPU is notified about its completion [7, 11, 3, 4].
+Later, when the PIM unit finishes its execution, the CPU is notified about its completion [3, 4, 8, 12].
 Thus, these ways of performing PIM instruction offloading provide the illusion that PIM operations are executed as if they were host processor instructions [4].
 Considering that PIM instructions also perform load and store operations, these instructions require some mechanism to perform address translation.
 There are three common ways to treat this in state-of-art PIM architectures.
 The first one is to keep the same virtual address mapping scheme used by the CPU and Operating System (OS) [4].
-Another approach is to have split addressing spaces for each PIM unit [11], although it demands each PIM instance to have its virtual address mapping components.
-The last way is to utilize only physical addresses on PIM instructions [7], but it has some critical drawbacks such as memory protection, software compatibility, and address mapping management schemes.
+In this way, some works may also adopt traditional multi-threading techniques (MPI, OpenMP, CUDA) [18, 23, 29].
+However, this approach demands full-core implementation, which can present a critical overhead in terms of area and power [16].
+Another approach is to have split addressing spaces for each PIM unit [12], although it demands each PIM instance to have its virtual address mapping components.
+The last way is to utilize only physical addresses on PIM instructions [8], but it has some critical drawbacks such as memory protection, software compatibility, and address mapping management schemes.

-2.2 Keeping coherence
+2.2 Keeping Coherence